The profession of social work is based upon a belief in the value and dignity of all human beings, and a concern for their social well being.

 The social work profession accepts the responsibility to contribute its knowledge and skills, to lend support to programmes of social welfare and endeavours to protect the community against unethical or incompetent practice in the social welfare field, which may be harmful to human welfare.

-The Singapore Association of Social Workers (SASW) subscribes to the following
+The Singapore Association of Social Workers (SASW) subscribes to the following basic principles and requires its members to observe them.

 PRINCIPLES OF PROFESSIONAL ETHICS